devpts00/generust/README.md

 ## Build

-You will need a nightly toolchain.
-Then just see the `Makefile`.
+You will need a nightly toolchain. `make release` - will build a release version, `make csv` and `make json` - will run corresponding examples.

 ## Usage